DualBrain/gotBASIC/freebasic.md

 - `KEY (#) ON/OFF` and `ON KEY (#) GOSUB` is not supported.
 Again, somewhat expected.
 The closest you can mimic the behavior is through the `INKEY$` and utilize polling.
 - `DEF FNname()` not supported.
 Since you can create actual functions this, again, is somewhat to be expected.
 - `EXTERR()` not supported.
 - `GOSUB # ...
 RETURN` doesn't work unless you specify "`-lang qb`".
 The line number support can be enabled with "`-lang deprecated`".
-However, even when enabled, there are still some restrictions on it's use when compared to QB.
+However, even when enabled, there are still some restrictions on its use when compared to QB.
 - `SCREEN()` isn't supported.
 Not the `SCREEN()` command, the `SCREEN()` function.